AirPods Pro 2

 Better loud noise handling

-The new Adaptive Transparency feature offers better listening comfort and protects against sudden, intense noises.
+The Adaptive Transparency feature offers better listening comfort and protects against sudden, intense noises.
 This is a feature most advanced hearing aids possess.
 According to Apple Senior Engineer Mary-Ann Rau, this will dynamically reduce environmental noise—like sirens, construction jackhammers, or even loudspeakers at a concert—for more comfortable everyday listening, with the sound being analyzed at 48,000 times per second to react instantaneously to any loud noise.

 Conversation Boost